johannah/bootstrap_dqn/README.md

 All agents were implemented as Dueling, Double DQNs.
 The xlabel in these plots, "steps", refers to the number of states the agent observed thus far in training.
 Multiply by 4 to account for a frame-skip of 4 to describe the total number of frames the emulator has progressed.

 Our agents are sent a terminal signal at the end of life.
-They face a deterministic state progression after an random number<30 of no-op steps at the beginning of each episode.
+They face a deterministic state progression after a random number<30 of no-op steps at the beginning of each episode.

 ![alt text](figs/breakout_avg_training_reward_steps.png?raw=true "Breakout Agent - Bootstrap, Prior")